headblockhead/railreader/README.md

 #### Your own

-Any PostgreSQL database hosted by any other manner will work.
+Any PostgreSQL database that is at least version 15 will work.

 ## How to get data in: